What is attachment in Buddhism, and what does it have to do with you?

 Freeing yourself from attachment is a crucial part of the journey in Buddhism, and in life.

 What is Attachment?
-And Where’s The Fire?!
+And Where’s the Fire?!

 Attachment to views is the greatest impediment to the spiritual path. ~ Ven.
 Thich Nhat Hanh

-In Buddhism we often talk about “attachment” (“Upādāna”, translated as “fuel” to keep a process going) as the reason we are trapped in this endless cycle of birth and death (rebirth).
-In-fact, the Buddha said so (see quote at top of this article), so it is crucial to understand and overcome if we are truly practicing Buddhists.
+In Buddhism, we often talk about “attachment” (“Upādāna”, translated as “fuel” to keep a process going) as the reason we are trapped in this endless cycle of birth and death (rebirth).
+In fact, the Buddha said so (see quote at top of this article), so it is crucial to understand and overcome if we are truly practicing Buddhists.
 But what is Attachment and where does it come from?

 The Buddha said in his “Fire Sermon” (“Āditta-pariyāya”) that all things are “burning”.
 What he meant is that things like our five senses, consciousness, etc., are all burning with delusions, desire, and hatred (which are known as the “Three Poisons”).
-In order for these things to be “burning” they need continuous fuel, and that fuel is Attachment.
+For these things to be “burning” they need continuous fuel, and that fuel is Attachment.
 As you can imagine, the cycle is (seemingly) without end and the fires constantly raging.

 The “Three Poisons” (sometimes called the “Three Fires”, a term which I prefer), along with the two other “poisons”, make up our craving (“Taṇhā”).
 This “craving” is looking for fuel, which is “attachment”.
 They are called “poisons” because they are making you sick (the first Noble Truth / “Dukkha” or “suffering”).
 Who wants that?
-Apparently, pretty much everyone because we are oblivious of what is actually occurring because all this seems “normal” to us.
+Apparently, everyone because we are oblivious of what is actually occurring because all this seems “normal” to us.

 The Three Poisons are: